rainx/rainx/README.md

-Hi, I am [Jing Xu(RainX)](https://www.rainx.cc/), an experimenter of life, a father, a programmer, and someone eager to exchange stories with you.
+Hi, I am [Jing Xu(RainX)](https://www.rainx.cc/), an explorer of life's journey, a father, a programmer, and someone eager to exchange stories with you.
 I am living in Beijing.

-I have experienced (and am still experiencing) the following adventures in my life:
+Throughout my journey, I've had the privilege of embarking on (and continuing to embark on) these exciting adventures:

 - 🩼 As a primary school student, I started my programming career by using a machine with a 6502 chip and running Basic.
-- 🎮 During my university years, I wrote Tetris using Turbo C 2.0.
+- 🎮 During my university years, I wrote a Tetris game using Turbo C 2.0.
 - 🇾 As a graduate, I joined Yahoo!, which was the largest website in the world at that time (2004).
 - 🏪 I worked for Alibaba Group, which is the largest e-commerce website in China.
 - 📱 Towards the end of 2010, I left Alibaba Group and joined the boom of the mobile internet industry.